When is the best time to go to New Zealand?

 Tourist seasons in New Zealand

-The months with low numbers of tourists are: April, May, June, July, August and September.
-The number of visitors to New Zealand is high in: January, February, March, October, November and December.
+The months with low numbers of tourists are: April, May, June, July, August, September and October.
+The number of visitors to New Zealand is high in: January, February, March, November and December.

-• Very low season in New Zealand: May, June, July, August and September.
+• Very low season in New Zealand: May, June, July and September.

-• Low season in New Zealand: April.
+• Low season in New Zealand: April, August and October.

-• High season in New Zealand: February, March, October and November.
+• High season in New Zealand: February, March and November.

 • Peak season in New Zealand: January and December.